Venus, 41, rises to 90th Wimbledon win in 90th career major - WTMJ

 Williams, who is entered in the mixed doubles competition with Nick Kyrgios, made her debut at Wimbledon in 1997.
 She won it for the first time in 2000 and most recently in 2008, the year she set the tournament women’s record for fastest serve, 129 mph.

-On this day, with strips of black tape around her left knee, serving helped Williams save 13 of 15 break points, including a trio in the final game.
+On this day, with strips of black tape around her left knee, Williams with the help of her serve saved 13 of 15 break points, including a trio in the final game.

 On the first, Buzarnescu tried a lob that the 6-foot-1 (1.85-meter) Williams reached and turned into an overhead winner.
 Buzarnescu flipped her racket end over end and caught it.
 The next break chance ended with a backhand passing shot into the net.
 On the third, a powerful forehand from Williams forced an error, and Buzarnescu put her hands on her hips.